 When Charys Caldarella, founder of Styelle Swim, first started talking about launching a sustainable swimwear brand back in 2016, people laughed.
 At the time, it just wasn’t a focus for consumers.
 “People told me no one cared about whether your brand is ethical or sustainable,” Charys recalls.
 “They said ‘All people care about is the price’.”

 This didn’t sit right with Charys.
-After learning about sustainability while studying at the world-renowned FBI Fashion College under Celyna Ziolkowski, one of Australia’s leading couture designers, Charys was convinced she could create affordable, quality swimwear that looked amazing and wouldn’t leave a dent in the planet.
+After learning the importance of sustainability while studying at the world-renowned FBI Fashion College under Celyna Ziolkowski, one of Australia’s leading couture designers, Charys was convinced she could create affordable, quality swimwear that looked amazing and had much less of an impact on the planet.

 The Styelle team got to work.
 They visited a production house in Thailand, where the prices were good but the conditions were appalling.
 Charys shook her head and said “Nope, this has to be done better.”